sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Manual-Resource-Setup.md

 ### Task 7 (Migrate to Azure SQL): Provision Azure SQL Database

-In this task, you will create an Azure SQL Database, which will serve as the target database for migration of the on-premises WorldWideImporters database into the cloud.
-The Premium tier is required to support ColumnStore index creation.
+In this task, you will create an Azure SQL Database, which will serve as the target database for migration of the on-premises Oracle database into the cloud.
+This is for the OLTP database migration.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.